 Thermal High-Performance Packaging

-In this respect, successfully determining which materials and processes are reliable for packaging is crucial to the mass commercialization of power and WBG semiconductors and will help improve the reliability of existing and future WBG-based packaging.
-In particular, die attach and molding appear to be performance and reliability-limiting factors, which do not yet allow semiconductor power devices to operate at their full potential.
+Successfully determining which materials and processes are reliable for packaging is crucial to the mass commercialization of power and WBG semiconductors.
+It will also help improve the reliability of existing and future WBG-based packaging.
+Die attach and molding appear to be performance and reliability-limiting factors, which do not yet allow semiconductor power devices to operate at their full potential.

-CITC has demonstrated capability of building robust high power packages (PQFN and ACP) using SOTA pressureless sintering die attach materials and novel thermo-mechanical package design concepts.
+CITC has demonstrated capability of building robust high-power packages (PQFN and ACP) using SOTA pressureless sintering die attach materials and novel thermomechanical package design concepts.